etoroxlabs/eToken/docs/design_overview.md

 ### Upgradability and external storage ERC20 implementation
-Due to the immutability of Ethereum smart contracts, upgrading the functionality of a previously deployed contract is a well known challenge.
+Due to the immutability of Ethereum smart contracts, upgrading the functionality of a previously deployed contract is a well-known challenge.
 The strategy we use for upgrading previously deployed tokens are similar to, eg., TrueUSD and Tether USD and works by allowing the functions comprising the external interface of a token to